HerrGustav/elm-slide/notes.md

   - compared with js it looks like so: ![ElmMaybeVsJavascriptUndefined](./assets/ElmMaybeVsJavascriptUndefined.png)
   - p.
 72: this also shows: Types can have a variable!
 - p.
 83: `()`: This thing is called a _unit_ and it is both: a value and a type.
-  - it can be replaced by another type, so it can only satisfied by using exactly this type
+  - p.
+85: it can be replaced by another type, so it can only satisfied by using exactly this type, because the only value of `()` is `()`
   - with functions that takes this type as an argument, it is described that they always return exactly the same (which makes sense, because with `()` there is nothing inside which is "variable" and could change the input to the function)
   - using it inside a Program type declaration like so:
   ```elm